 The wireless telecommunications industry has made efforts to limit or exempt local control over projects such as new wireless facilities.
 Several actions by federal and state lawmakers have resulted in: Limiting local authority of wireless telecommunications facility to aesthetics, and not RF exposure or the need for facilities; adding the provision of a "shot clock" requiring local agencies to complete review of projects to a specified time period; and, exempting a type of wireless facility from local permit authority because it is considered a "public utility."
-In 2012, Congress adopted Section 6409 of the Middle Class Tax Relief and Job Creation Act which includes discussion about requiring local agencies to approve most co-located wireless telecommunications facilities.
-Recently, the State Assembly considered a bill that would have prohibited a local agency from denying a request for a modification of an existing wireless telecommunications facility.
-That bill has been postponed and may be considered in 2015.
+In 2015, the Federal Communications Commission issued an order attempting to clarify rules passed by Congress in 2012 known as 6409 which limits the approval authority by local jurisdictions for co-located wireless telecommunications facilities.
+Recently, the Governor signed into law a "shot clock" that requires local agencies to take action on wireless telecommunications facilities within 90 days for co-locations and 150 days for new facilities.

 These efforts continue to erode the City's ability to effectively regulate wireless telecommunications facilities.
 The efforts have continued to take away local authority on facilities that directly affect a city's residents.
-The most recent Assembly bill includes a broad definition of what type of modifications must be approved by a local agency.
-Both the assembly bill and the requirements of the Middle Class Relief and Job Creation Act attempt to define "modification" as the addition of new antennas and equipment on an existing telecommunications location, and also prohibit a local jurisdiction from denying those modifications.
+The most recent FCC rule includes a broad definition of what type of modifications must be approved by a local agency and attempts to define "modification" as the addition of new antennas and equipment on an existing telecommunications location, and also prohibit a local jurisdiction from denying those modifications.
 This could for example, result in future wireless carriers adding antennas anywhere on a rooftop without screening if a prior carrier installed a facility on the same building (which would require screening by the City).